Why We Care

 ICF’s work in the Upper Ganges brings new attention to a substantial region previously neglected by conservation agencies.
 Our efforts focus on retaining this region's multiple benefits, including food and water for millions of people whose activities are compatible with biodiversity conservation.

-View our slide show and learn about our 2012-13 winter survey, Mapping distribution, human dependence, and bird use of wetlands in a north Indian SarusScape.
+Mapping distribution, human dependence, and bird use of wetlands in a north Indian SarusScape.

 The Chambal and Yamuna Rivers of northern India flow through a rich landscape – one dominated by rice fields, annual monsoons, ancient cultural traditions, and the most populous state in India, Uttar Pradesh.
 The region also supports the largest known population of Sarus Cranes in the world, hundreds of other birds species, and rare wildlife.